-Figure 5: Top 10 Operational GHG emissions sources.
+Figure 5: Top 10 Operational GHG emissions sources in 2012-13.

 Where the organisation is progressing to certification, the inventory report and any assertions are expected to be verified through an independent third party verification audit by Programme approved verifiers to a reasonable level of assurance reported to the directors of Landcare Research in a separate assurance statement.